Cross-cultural communication: Cross-cultural communication in the workplace

 Cross-cultural communications and boundaries are present in all sectors.
 In Europe, cross-cultural communication in primary care is important, for example in dealing with migrants in the present European migrant crisis.
 Maria van den Muijsenbergh conducted a study on primary care in Europe as well as a new program, RESTORE.
 The program stands for: "Research into implementation STrategies to support patients of different ORigins and language background in a variety of European primary care settings".
 The countries participating are Ireland, England, Scotland, Austria, the Netherlands, and Greece.
 Muijsenbergh found in her study that there was a range of issues in primary care for migrants in Europe.
 There are both language and culture barriers between medical professionals and patients, which has an impact on their communication.
 Even with the translation methods that technology provides, language barriers remain to fall fast.
 The study also found that migrants were more likely to use emergency services, which was consistent in countries with a steady influx of migrants or few migrants, and during times of economic prosperity or recession.
 Muijsenbergh found that migrants have worse health than native Europeans, with her findings suggesting that this is a result of the language and cultural barriers.
 She recommends medical professionals use different training and educational resources in order to become cross-cultural communicators.

-Cross-cultural communication in lateral teams

-Feedback in Lateral Cross-Cultural Team Dynamics

-Lateral feedback, or feedback exchanged among team members at the same hierarchical level, plays a pivotal role in enhancing team creativity and innovation.
-Studies highlight its dual-edged nature: while positive feedback fosters an environment conducive to creativity by reducing team relationship conflicts (Liu et al., 2022), negative feedback can harm team dynamics and individual creativity by triggering psychological states that detract from collaboration (Kim & Kim, 2020).
-The effectiveness of this communication is significantly influenced by the cultural context, suggesting the need for a strategic approach that respects individual and cultural differences in communication styles and feedback reception.

-Research indicates that the impact of lateral feedback is complex, affecting various team performance dimensions differently.
-For instance, this communication can lead to increased individual performance and team effort but may not necessarily improve overall team performance, highlighting the importance of complex communication practices that acknowledge the sophisticated dynamics of team interactions (Tavoletti et al., 2019; Wisniewski et al., 2020).
-The application of Feedback Intervention Theory (FIT) emphasizes focusing feedback on task-related aspects rather than personal attributes to optimize its effectiveness (Kluger & DeNisi, 1996).

-Given the global nature of modern teams, tools like GlobeSmart Profiles and Erin Meyer's Cultural Mapping offer valuable insights for tailoring feedback in culturally intelligent ways, thereby enhancing team performance across diverse settings (Lane & Maznevski, 2019; Meyer, 2024).
-Emphasizing constructive, culturally informed, and task-related dialogue is essential for fostering an environment that leverages lateral feedback as a tool for continuous improvement, collaboration, and enhanced creativity within teams.